 Project end date: Friday, August 30 2013

 Project title: Somatic copy-number changes in autoimmunity

 Project description: T-lymphocyte mediated autoimmunity is due to loss of self-tolerance by lineages of autoreactive T-cells that proliferate extensively, creating a disease-causing mass of cells out of a handful of original cells whose T-cell receptor recognises autoantigen.
 During this mitotic cascade, somatic mutations can arise creating mosaicism for copy-number alterations.
 We are currently studying pathogenic lymphocytes from two such diseases, rheumatoid arthritis and type 1 diabetes by high-resolution microarrays.
 The student will confirm the microarray findings with MLPA.
 The project also involves separating T-cell subsets by flow sorting or magnetic beads, short-term primary cell cultures and other basic immunological and molecular biology techniques.

 Prerequisite: 1 term completed at McGill + CGPA of 3.0 or higher; or permission of instructor.

 Ethics, safety, and training: Supervisors are responsible for the ethics and safety compliance of undergraduate students.
-This project involves human subjects.
+This project involves: Animal subjects; Human subjects; Handling chemicals.